-Here are ten big time stadiums with LED lighting:
+Here are ten big time stadiums with LED sports field lighting:

 - NFL: The Minnesota Vikings- U.S. Bank Stadium opened in 2016 with a patented system of LED lighting for large sporting arenas.
 Games started to be hosted in the new venue for the 2016-2017 season, and the LED lights had an impact from day one.
 Vikings Owner/President Mark Wilf expressed excitement about the new project “because of the impact it will have on the fans inside U.S. Bank Stadium and those watching on broadcast television.”
 Super Bowl 52 is already on the schedule to be hosted at the new Vikings stadium.

 - NFL: The Miami Dolphins are host to several of the world’s largest high-definition LED displays (the largest of which measures approximately 15 m tall by 42 m wide, or 636 m2).
 According to LED magazine, Sun Life Stadium held the world record for a short time as it passed the 22m x 24m (521 m2) display in Atlanta’s Turner Field, but it has since been surpassed by a new HD screen at the Tokyo racecourse measuring 660 m2.

 Other even larger LED screens that don’t conform to the high-definition standard exist, such as the NASDAQ screen in Times Square, the Viva Vision Screen on Fremont Street in Las Vegas, and the 2008 Olympics screen in Beijing.